yocksers/EmbyIcons/README.md

 ## Troubleshooting

 - Verify the icon folder path contains correctly named PNG icons for your languages.
+- Library names might need quotetation marks around them on some systems eg. "Movies".
+I'm looking into this.
 - Check the `EmbyIcons.log` file (in the configured log folder) for processing details and errors.
 - Ensure media files have proper language tags on audio and subtitle streams.